Skip to main content

 Speed of the application procedure

-If the employer is approved as a recognised sponsor by the IND, the IND usually makes a decision within about two weeks, regardless of whether the employer applies for the HSM permit, the EU Blue Card or the ICT transfer.
-The EU Blue Card requires an additional step before a permit application can be submitted: the diploma or degree of the foreigner must first be evaluated by Nuffic.
+If the employer is approved as a recognised sponsor by the IND, the IND usually makes a decision within about two weeks, regardless of whether the employer applies for the HSM permit, or the ICT permit.
+The EU Blue Card application takes a maximum of 30 days.
+If the EU Blue Card is being applied based on the diploma of post secundary education, it requires an additional step before the EU Blue Card application can be submitted: the diploma or degree of the foreigner must first be evaluated by Dutch office for Evaluation of Foreign Credentials (IDW).
 This procedure takes between four to six weeks.

 Both the Dutch highly skilled migrant permit and the ICT permit can be applied for online.
 This is not yet possible for EU Blue Cards.